speakASAP/nginx-microservice/README.md

 # Deploy a service (full cycle) - RECOMMENDED: Use deploy-smart.sh for better performance
 ./scripts/blue-green/deploy-smart.sh crypto-ai-agent

-# For heavy applications (e-commerce with 10+ services), deploy-smart.sh only rebuilds changed services
+# For heavy applications (flipflop with 10+ services), deploy-smart.sh only rebuilds changed services
 # This significantly speeds up deployment time

 # Manual rollback if needed